 11. Wayward Pines

-If you don’t have a Hulu subscription yet, you may want to sign up soon — at least until you can finish the first season of Wayward Pines.
+If you don’t have a Hulu subscription yet, you may want to sign up soon—at least until you can finish the first season of Wayward Pines.
 This series is based on the eponymous trilogy of books and faithfully adapts the material into a slow-burning mystery that gets more compelling with each twist.
+(Skip the second season, which involves a messy genre shift and a significant drop in writing quality.)

 You can stream Wayward Pines on: Hulu

 Not many shows come close to the number of episodes in Supernatural, and we’re talking about hour-long episodes here.
-True, there are some real stinkers along the way, but Supernatural is impressive because it managed to stay generally consistent and on course for most of its run — and it’s still going strong.
+True, there are some real stinkers along the way, but Supernatural is impressive because it managed to stay generally consistent and on course for most of its run.

 Long story short, this fantasy/horror series focuses on two brothers who investigate paranormal events and end up having all kinds of run-ins with ghosts, vampires, witches, angels, and demons.
 The massive mythology of Supernatural is its strongest aspect, so if you’re into that kind of storytelling, you’ll love this show.